s0urav6529/softcopy-note/README.md

     git config --list

-### Create ssh key for GitHub & system connection or check the link
+### Create ssh key for GitHub & system connection or check the 🔗

     Open GitHub setting
     SSH and GPS keys option
-    generating SSH keys (click the link )
+    generating SSH keys (click the 🔗 )
     Generation a new SSH key and adding it to the ss-agent(copy the command associated with email) open main terminal →paste copied command along with your email [Example : ssh-keygen -t ed25519 -C "sourav@gmail.com"] identify directory to save the key file